Non-Parametric Temporal Adaptation for Social Media Topic Classification: Introduction

-Our second contribution is an empirical analysis of a known, but understudied learning paradigm in the context of temporal adaptation: non-parametric classification through dense retrieval from a datastore.
-We demonstrate in experiments that by using a dense $K$-nearest neighbor classifier, with a static neural text encoder pre-trained on fixed historical training data, we can simply replace the datastore with more up-to-date training data (or with required deletions) to accommodate adaptation and deletion.
-This approach, which is also depicted in Figure~\ref{fig:overview}, requires no gradient-based methods to achieve either goal -- adaptation and retroactive deletion can be accomplished with minimal computational cost.
+In this paper, we perform an empirical analysis of a known, but understudied learning paradigm in the context of temporal adaptation: non-parametric classification via dense retrieval from a datastore.
+By using a $K$-nearest neighbor (KNN) classifier in conjunction with a static neural text encoder (see Figure~\ref{fig:overview}), we demonstrate that continual and automatic updates of the training datastore facilitate simple adaptation and deletion.
+In contrast to contemporary neural paradigms, which require gradient descent during fine-tuning, our approach (depicted in Figure~\ref{fig:overview}) requires no gradient updates---both adaptation and retroactive deletion are accomplished with minimal compute.